-Special consideration is an adjustment to the marks of a candidate who is eligible for consideration.
+Special consideration is an adjustment to the marks of a candidate who is eligible for consideration, if they have been affected by a temporary illness, injury or other event outside of their control at the time of the assessment.
 This is decided by the exam board and not by the school.
 Parents should be aware that any adjustment is likely to be small and no feedback is ever provided.
+Evidence will be needed for the school to apply for special consideration on your behalf.